-Salt Block Biscuit Company has introduced itself on Instagram and will specialize in open-faced biscuit entrees for breakfast and lunch as well desserts such as cobblers and cakes.
-It is expected to open this spring.
+Mohler has been a pastry chef in Dayton-area restaurants for the last 18 years, including the former Blue Moon, Christopher's Restaurant and Olive Urban Dive.
+His Salt Block Biscuit Company introduced itself on Instagram earlier this year.
+It will specialize in open-faced biscuit entrees for breakfast and lunch as well desserts such as cobblers and cakes, Mohler has said.